-We currently have two delicious and nutritious choices for microgreens in the webshop.
-Both of which are supplied by SunTrio Farm.
+We currently have two delicious and nutritious choices for microgreens in the store, both of which are supplied by SunTrio Farm.
 There are organic sunflower microgreens and organic pea shoots in stock.
-The selection in the webshop is constantly updating, check back regularly to see what is available!
+The selection in the store is constantly updating, so check back regularly to see what is available!

 Perks Microgreens is an organic urban vertical farm located in Victoria, BC.

 Microgreens are packed full of nutrients.
 These young plants contain essential vitamins and minerals that will help the plant grow.
 There are 4-40 times more nutrients in microgreens than in their fully matured counterparts.
 When choosing microgreens, it is said that the most colourful ones are the most nutritious.

 When winter sets in and there is less sunlight for plants, farmers can still easily grow microgreens since they grow well in low-light conditions.
 They require very little added nutrients and minimal water to produce.
 This makes microgreens a sustainable winter crop for farmers to cultivate when they may not have as much fresh produce to offer!

 Microgreens are grown from an enormous range of seeds!
 Just check out the diversity on Perks Microgreens’ website.
 From garlic chive to fenugreek to red cabbage, each variety offers unique flavours and the plants themselves are usually quite concentrated, as every seed has enough energy to grow into a full-size vegetable.
 It’s quite an experience tasting the flavour of broccoli in only a tiny leaf.
 No matter the variety, there’s always a space for microgreens on your plate!